realdtn2/xiaomi-unlocking-rooting-guide/README.md

 ---

-## Tested and found to be working on the following devices
+## Tested and found to be working on the following devices (I'd appreciate it if you guys could report it back to me your device if in **Issues** if it works for you)
 - Xiaomi 14T (Global) (HyperOS)
 - Redmi K60 Ultra 5G (HyperOS/HyperOS 2.0)
 - Xiaomi Mi 11 Ultra (HyperOS)